| |

 to acknowledge.
 As they say one drop of Black blood is enough

-come.
-Their fear comes from our power over them, especially biologically.
+to come.
+Their fear comes from our power over them, especially

-Otherwise why would they separate the Black woman and imprison
+biologically.
+Otherwise why would they separate the Black woman

-the Black men so in U.S. prisons all over this planet, in job
+and imprison the Black man so in U.S. prisons all over this

-locations, on Islands and continents of pain et cetera…..
+planet, in job locations, on Islands and continents of pain

-and hospitable.
-All some white guy must do to get our admiration
+forgiving, kind and hospitable.
+All some white guy must do to

 Quote:

-Greek historian, who lived during the 5th century b.c.e., and
+a Greek historian, who lived during the 5th century b.c.e.,

 Quote: